rahuljsaliaan/Go-Gather/README.md

 - **JWT:** Ensuring secure and seamless authentication for users.

-- **godotenv:** For managing environment variables in a simple and convenient way.
+- **envconfig:** For managing environment variables in a simple and convenient way.

 ## Deployment